kgarayev/kgarayev/README.md

-# Hi, I'm Kenan Garayev.
-This is my Personal Github profile.
+# Hi, I'm Kenan Garayev - this is my Personal Github profile.

 This is my **Personal** Github profile.
 For **Professional** purposes, I use Gitlab.